-Friendly Foot Care, PC makes no representations whatsoever about any other web sites that you may access though this Site.
+Friendly Foot Care, PC makes no representations whatsoever about any other web sites that you may access though this Site or Our Web Sites.
 When you access a non-Friendly Foot Care, PC web sites, please understand that it is independent from Friendly Foot Care, PC and that Friendly Foot Care, PC has no control over the content on that web sites.
 In addition, a hyperlink to a non-Friendly Foot Care, PC web sites does not mean that Friendly Foot Care, PC or any entities on the Friendly Foot Care, PC site endorses or accepts any responsibility for the content, or the use, of the linked site.
 It is up to you to take precautions to ensure that whatever you select for your use or download is free of such items as viruses, worms, Trojan horses and other items of a destructive nature.

 Media interviews, videos, recordings, articles and other reports by third party sources regarding Dr. Nirenberg, employees of Friendly Foot Care and/or Friendly Foot Care, PC should not be relied on to provide accurate, complete, or relevant information.
 In general, media interviews are edited by these third party sources and may not reflect the views, information provided, disclaimers provided, warnings provided or complete or full information provided to the third party at the time of the interview.